Head Coach Bill Garvey

 Office Phone: 304-829-7030

-Jacoby Watkins just completed his third year on the Bison staff and his second as the defensive coordinator.
-It was also his third season in charge of the defensive backs.
+Jacoby Watkins is in his fourth year on the Bison staff and third as the defensive coordinator.
+He will also coach the defensive backs for a fourth season.

 Watkins came to Bethany after serving three years as the assistant athletic director at Seventy First High School in Fayetteville, N.C.
-In addition to his administrative duties, Watkins was the defensive passing game coordinator and receivers coach and helped lead the Falcons football program win the 2008 North Carolina 4A State Championship, as well as the 2010 Mid-South Conference title.
+In addition to his administrative duties, Watkins was the defensive passing game coordinator and receivers coach and helped the Falcons football program win the 2008 North Carolina 4A State Championship, as well as the 2010 Mid-South Conference title.
 The 2008 title team, which finished 14-2 that year, was the top-ranked scoring defense in the state and ranked in the top five in total defense.

 Watkins attended the University of North Carolina and was a four-year letterman for the Tar Heels’ football team.
 His top season statistically was his sophomore year in 2004 when he posted 61 total tackles and was named ACC Defensive Player of the Week after making five stops and picking off two passes in a 34-13 victory over Georgia Tech.
-That season, Watkins helped UNC earn a bid to the Continental Tire Bowl and for his career, he recorded 136 tackles and 14 pass broken-up.
+That season, Watkins helped UNC earn a bid to the Continental Tire Bowl and for his career, he recorded 136 tackles and 14 passes broken-up.

 Following his collegiate career, Watkins signed with the Miami Dolphins as an undrafted free agent in 2007.
 He also had a stint with the Hamilton Tiger-cats of the Canadian Football League.